PaxInstruments/t400d-modules/moduleIdeas/t400d-modules.md

 Each module may have one or more ICs as long as they are intimately related.
 For example, a thermocouple module may have an ADC to measure voltage from the thermocouple and a seperate IC to measure junction temperature.

+A good discrete module candidate will meet the following criteria.

+- All components will fit onto a single discrete module board
+- All components that do not need to be outside the enclosure can be housed within the enclosure
+- The enclosure can be properly assembled with the module in place
+- The module does not interfere with neighboring modules, the main PCB, or the enclosure
+- The module can be operated at 3.3V or with a boot converter on the module operating with a 3.3V input
+- The module can have anu number of i2c devices
+- The module can require up to one of either a SPI device, analog output to MCU, or digital output to MCU
+- The module requires no more than one SPI device
+- There exists Arduino libraries for all module ICs
+- There exists Eagle files for all IC components

 Prototype of the T400D development board with three perf board modules installed:
 ![image](t400d-pcb.png)